VanHelwig/router-log-ui-downloader/README.md

 - Automatically retrieve and download log files from a router's web interface.
 - Transfer logs using a Bash script to a specified location.
-- Automate both tasks together using a shell script.
+- Automate both tasks together using a Bash script.

 ---